hashgraph/guardian/Methodology Library/CDM/CDM ACM0002/readme.md

 Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB and the endorsement by the DNA.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.

 ## Key Documents & Schemas

-Methodological Tool 01 - Tool for the demonstration and assessment of additionality.

-Methodological Tool 02 - Combined tool to identify the baseline scenario and demonstrate additionality.

-Methodological Tool 03 - Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.

-Methodological Tool 05 – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.

-Methodological Tool 07 - Tool to calculate the emission factor for an electricity system.

-Methodological Tool 10 – Tool to determine the remaining lifetime of equipment.

-Methodological Tool 32 - Positive lists of technologies.

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.